-\textit{Implication for experiments. --} Our theory describes a novel way to manipulate the emergent spin texture and edge state dispersion by an external periodic potential.
-The SDW edge states with nontrivial spin-momentum locking are a novel signature of a periodic potential on a 2D TI edge with strong interactions ($K<1/2$).
-Such finite-energy SDW states can be detected by scanning SQUID experiments \cite{Nowack2013,Spanton2014}.
+\textit{Implication for experiments. --} Our theory describes an unprecedented way to manipulate the emergent spin texture and edge state dispersion by an external periodic potential, $V(x)=w\cos(Qx)$, for the strongly interacting TI edges state ($K<1/2$).
+The existence of novel SDW states is a manifestation of the spin-momentum locking in the helical edges.
+Based on our prediction, the spin texture can be controlled by both $Q$ and $w$, and the predicted results in Eqs. (\ref{Eq:s_x}) and (\ref{Eq:s_y}) can be tested by scanning SQUID experiments on quantum wells \cite{Nowack2013,Spanton2014}.

+Our results also predict that the edge states can be driven through their own topological transition due to a band inversion.
+The stability of the bulk gap as the topological edge states are manipulated in such a fundamental way can be investigated using an ultracold Fermi gas with a two-dimensional spin orbit coupling, where both the stability of the bulk gap and the sensitivity to the edge gap can be seen through radiofrequency spectroscopy measurements of the spectral function ~\cite{gaebler2010observation,PhysRevLett.120.060404}.